celsworthy/Installer/README_AutoMaker.txt

 STL load optimised
 Language files updated for German, Finnish, Swedish, Japanese, Russian, Korean and Traditional Chinese - added Spanish Added drag and drop for Robox project files
+Fixed minor issues on About page - added copy buttons for serial numbers Allow 1 decimal place for scaling operations.

 User Preferences - accessed via the gear icon at the top right of the screen:
 -----------------------------------------------------------------------------